lupyuen/visual-zig-nuttx/README.md

 This crashes inside `free` when deallocating the Sensor Data Buffer, might be due to a Heap Problem.

-(Or maybe due to a Corrupted Stack?)
+(Or maybe due to a Corrupted Stack?
+Caused by Floats?)

 For safety, let's convert the Heap Buffer to a Static Buffer...